-The series C and D bonds will be offered by competitive sale on April 24, 2018; the series B refunding bonds will be offered by negotiated sale on May 9.
+The bonds will be offered by competitive sale on Aug.
+29, 2018.

 The Rating Outlook is Stable.

 SECURITY

 The bonds are general obligations of the Commonwealth, to which its full faith and credit are pledged.
 A statutory state tax revenue growth limit does not exclude principal and interest on debt obligations from the limit.